brugr9/UEPluginVolumeCreator/README.md

 #### 3.1.4.
 Volume Rendering

-Direct Volume Rendering DVR with Materials from Raycasting or Raymarching Shaders, unlit or with (precomputed) static lighting.
+Direct Volume Rendering DVR with Materials from Raymarching Shaders with static lighting.

 ##### 3.1.4.1.
 Region Of Interest